jump-dev/MosekTools.jl/README.md

 ## Affiliation

 MosekTools.jl is maintained by the JuMP community and is not officially supported by MOSEK.
-However, Mosek.jl _is_ an officially supported product of MOSEK.
+However, [Mosek.jl](https://github.com/MOSEK/Mosek.jl) _is_ an officially supported product of MOSEK.

+## Getting help

+If you need help, please ask a question on the [JuMP community forum](https://jump.dev/forum).

+If you have a reproducible example of a bug, please [open a GitHub issue](https://github.com/jump-dev/MosekTools.jl/issues/new).

 ## License